-Policy E4 - Building quality - setting standards for new building to secure high quality, secure, energy efficient and accessible developments.
+Policy E4 - Development and building quality - setting standards for new developments and buildings to secure high quality, secure, energy efficient and accessible developments.

 Policy E5 - Green Infrastructure - Requires the provision and maintenance of Green Infrastructure in the plan area, including a net increase in biodiversity through the creation of new habitat and retention of key elements.